syeung14/self-dev/games/Tears Of The Kingdom | Get Link “OVERPOWERED” At The Very Beginning.md

 Laser Guns?

-this Pond, you'll have to kill a few enemies and then you'll find a device that shoots laser beams
-there might be one or two there so attach those to your horse we're gonna use them as guns, we are
+this Pond, you'll have to kill a few enemies and then you'll find a device that `shoots laser beams` there might be one or two there, so attach those to your horse, we're gonna use them as guns, we are
-unlike fusing one of these to a weapon or Shield which will quickly break them, you can indefinitely
+unlike `fusing` one of these to a weapon or Shield which will quickly break them, you can indefinitely
-use these just on their own which only consumes your battery energy which comes back over time, you'll find it's a lot easier to aim these things if you use your Ultra hand ability to pick them up, combine multiples of these to increase the damage `at the cost of faster energy drain`
+use these just on their own which only consumes your battery energy which comes back over time, `you'll find it's a lot easier` to aim these things if you use your Ultra hand ability to pick them up, combine multiples of these to increase the damage `at the cost of faster energy drain`
-now you can haul these things around the  map and death star blast entire outposts
+now you can haul these things around the  map and `death star` blast entire outposts
 with your makeshift laser cannon, put it back onto your horse and onto the next spot
 you can also use your bow to turn around and shoot to activate those while you're riding, this is kind of like aiming a battleship but on land with a horse with lasers